 MoDOT’s state operating permit number for LD is MO-R100007

-Only projects exceeding 1 acre of LD over the life of the project must comply with permit requirements and the SWPPP.
+Only projects equaling or exceeding 1 acre of LD over the life of the project must comply with permit requirements and the SWPPP.
 However, regardless of disturbed acreage totals, no project can cause pollution to waters of the state or violate Missouri Water Quality Standards.

-The MoDOT SWPPP is comprised of a statewide general narrative document, project-specific plans (site maps) and all project documentation and correspondence regarding compliance with the MoDOT state operating permit and SWPPP.
+The MoDOT SWPPP is comprised of a statewide general narrative document, supplemental site-specific information sheet, project-specific plans (site maps) and all project documentation and correspondence regarding compliance with the MoDOT state operating permit and SWPPP.

 If the project is operating under the MoDOT permit and SWPPP, MoDOT must provide the contractor with a copy of the permit and MoDOT SWPPP, which will include updated site maps as BMPs are added, removed, or modified.

-A copy of the MDNR permit notification sign must be posted at the job’s main entrance and must be viewable from the public roadway.
+A copy of the MDNR permit public notification sign must be posted at the job’s main entrance if possible and must be viewable from the public roadway.
+An alternate location is acceptable provided the public can see it and it is noted in the SWPPP.

 Permit Requirements for Concrete and Asphalt Plants